Afsheen96/Capstone-project-module-1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for their unique way of teach me how to code, and also Freecodecamp and w3school for their practical articles that helped me to make this project.
+I would like to thank Microverse for their unique way of teaching me how to code, and also Freecodecamp and w3school for their practical articles that helped me to make this project.